triton-inference-server/server/docs/protocol/extension_trace.md

 The $trace_setting JSON is defined in
 [Trace Response JSON Object](#Trace-Response-JSON-bject), only the specified settings will be updated.
+In additon to the values mentioned in response JSON object, JSON null value may be used to remove the specification of the trace setting.
+In such case, the current global setting will be used.
-Note that if this is the first request to initalize a model trace settings, for the trace settings that are not specified in the request, the value will be copied from the current global settings.
+Similarly, if this is the first request to initalize a model trace settings, for the trace settings that are not specified in the request, the current global setting will be used.

 ## GRPC